roy-ganz/toql/book/src/4-derive/10-keys.md

   - Update a [join](4-derive/4-joins.md).

 Keys can be serialized and deserialized with serde, if the `serde` feature is eanbled.
-This allows web clients to send either a full joined entity or just the key of it, if they want to update some dependency.
+This allows web clients to send either a full entity or just the key of it, if they want to update some dependency.